It’s been 15 years or so since I last went camping or slept in anything that looked like the great outdoors.

 Faced with the prospects of my endeavour I naturally did what any self-respecting 21st century man would have done; I lied down in a fetal position in a corner of our home and cried a little—and then I went to the Internet!

-Researching online, as always, lead to millions of hilarious results ranging from Dave’s crazy instructions on how to set traps and hunt with bow and arrow to “12 Outdoor Survival Skills Every Guy Should Master” according to Men’s Fitness, which were either pointless or obvious—or both.
+Researching online, as always, lead to millions of hilarious results ranging from Dave’s unexpected instructions on how to set traps and hunt with bow and arrow to “12 Outdoor Survival Skills Every Guy Should Master” according to Men’s Fitness, which were either pointless or obvious—or both.

 Hours of research go by as I compare different models of tents and sleeping bags and learn all about the different ways of packing a rucksack.